arnab000007/Walmart-Sale-Forecasting/README.md

 ![Find the importance of Unemployment Rate](https://user-images.githubusercontent.com/70307607/121476381-35f66a00-c9e4-11eb-99e1-00b75b7c5f8a.png)

 ##### Observations
-1. The max unemployment rate in December and in this month, huge sale increase in December compare ro the previous month.
+1. The max unemployment rate in December and in this month, huge sales increase in December compared to the previous month.

 #### Lets find the correlation between different features